junkwama/fuarix_cSharp/README.md

 # fuarix_cSharp
 <img src="https://github.com/Judy-Nkwama/fuarix_cSharp/blob/main/Screenshot%20(158).png" /></br>

+# Installation
+1- Import fuar_veri_tabani.sql database from repo to your MySQL.
+You can name that db as "fuar_veri_tabani" ;</br>
+2- In the solution folder Go to DigerSiniflar -> SQL.cs ;</br>
+3- Right at the top set the password of the connection methode to the one you use in your local MySQL;</br>
+4- Add your own information to the "yoneticiler" table of "fuar_veri_tabani" db and try to connect to fuarix from login page</br>

 <h2>FUARIX FUAR / KONFERANS SALONU OTOMASYONU</h2>

 Otomasyonumuz; sempozyum, konferans, seminer, kongre ve forum gibi, katılımcıların katılması dahilinde gerçekleşen etkinliklere göz atma, haklarında bilgi sahibi olma ve programa üye olunma dahilinde istenilen etkinliğe bilet alınmasını sağlamaktadır.</br>